dymaczew/ContainerWkshp/README.md

 # Objectives

-This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Container Service.
+This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Private.
 By the end of the course, you'll achieve these objectives:
 * Understand core concepts of Kubernetes
-* Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Container Service
+* Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Private
 * Control application deployments, while minimizing your time with infrastructure management
 * Add AI services to extend your app
 * Secure and monitor your cluster and app